Last Updated on June 8, 2026

 </extension>

-1. Inside the com_books folder, create a file named books.php.
-This file will be the entry point for the component.
+Create a file named books.php.
+This file acts as the entry point of your component.

 defined('_JEXEC') or die;